damianhakert/damianhakert.github.io/source/handbook/engineering/index.html.md

 no previous examples and requires a high degree of complexity in both frontend and backend, form a team upfront that has UX designers, frontend, and backend engineers.
+4. Final review: A final review of a merge request should be made by an endboss.
+Frontend code should be reviewed by a frontend endboss, and backend code should be reviewed by a backend endboss.

 ## Resources for Engineering